NisreenFarhoud/Bash-Cheatsheet/README.md

   $ cat file1.txt
   Hello World!
 ```
-Using redirection, you can send the output to a file instead.
+Using redirection, you can send the output to a file instead. <br>
 Passing multiply files as parameters will concatenate the files and then print to standard ouput.
 For example, "file1.txt" contains the phrase "Hello" while file2.txt contains the phrase "World".
 ```